Transformational leadership: Definitions

-Transformational leaders are described to hold positive expectations for followers, believing that they can do their best.
-As a result, they inspire, empower, and stimulate followers to exceed normal levels of performance.
-Transformational leaders also focus on and care about followers and their personal needs and development.
+Transformational leaders are described as holding positive expectations for followers and believing that they can do their best.
+As a result, they inspire, empower, and stimulate followers to exceed normal performance levels.
+Transformational leaders also care about their followers' needs and development.
 Transformational leaders fit well in leading and working with complex work groups and organizations, where beyond seeking an inspirational leader to help guide them through an uncertain environment, followers are also challenged and feel empowered; this nurtures them into becoming loyal, high performers.

+The four I's

-There are 4 components to transformational leadership, sometimes referred to as the 4 I's:
+There are four components to transformational leadership, sometimes referred to as The 4 I's: